Suzuki Splash Common Problems and Solutions

 Problem:

-The traction control light is lit up.
-The brake pedal has become much less responsive.
-The brakes may even seize up.
+The traction control light is on.
+The brake pedal has become significantly less responsive.
+The brakes might even seize up.

 Solution:

-This is being caused by a faulty pressure sensor on your ABS unit, and it's a major problem.
-Replacing the sensor itself is only going to see you dealing with the problem again because the root cause of the problem is in the ABS itself.
-You can find a replacement ABS unit on our parts page for the Splash, but this is a big job that you might want to leave to the professionals.
-However, there are guides available online that will walk you through the process if you want to avoid that big bill.
+This issue is caused by a faulty pressure sensor on your ABS unit, and it's a serious problem.
+Replacing the sensor alone will only temporarily fix the issue because the underlying cause is within the ABS itself.
+You can find a replacement ABS unit on our parts page for the Splash, but this is a complex task that you might prefer to leave to the professionals.
+However, there are online guides available that can walk you through the process if you want to avoid a large repair bill.

 Difficulty level